 - In a medium sized bowl, whisk together the flour, baking powder and salt.

-- With the mixer reduced to low, gradually add the flour mixture to the butter mixture while alternating with the buttermilk.
+- With the mixer reduced to low, gradually add the flour mixture to the butter mixture while alternating with the almond milk.

 - Begin and end with the flour mixture.